Tendai Huchu

-Tendai Huchu (born 28 September 1982) who also writes as T. L. Huchu is a Zimbabwean author, best known for his novels The Hairdresser of Harare (2010) and The Maestro, The Magistrate & The Mathematician (2014).
+Tendai Huchu (born 28 September 1982), who also writes as T. L. Huchu, is a Zimbabwean author, known for his novels The Hairdresser of Harare (2010), The Maestro, The Magistrate & The Mathematician (2014), and The Edinburgh Nights series.

 Early life

 Huchu was born in Bindura, Zimbabwe in 1982.
 He received most of his education in English, rather than Shona, his first language.
 Huchu emigrated to the UK in 2002 for economic opportunities.

 Career

 Tendai Huchu's first novel, The Hairdresser of Harare, was released in 2010 to critical acclaim, and has been translated into German, French, Italian and Spanish.
 His short fiction in multiple genres and nonfiction have appeared in Enkare Review, The Manchester Review, Ellery Queen's Mystery Magazine, Gutter, Interzone, AfroSF, Wasafiri, Warscapes, The Africa Report and elsewhere.
 In 2013, he received a Hawthornden Fellowship and a Sacatar Fellowship.
 He was shortlisted for the 2014 Caine Prize.

 As of 2015, he is a podiatrist in Edinburgh.

 Huchu's second novel, The Maestro, the Magistrate & the Mathematician, concerns a group of Zimbabweans living in Scotland, one of whom is secretly a spy.
 Jeanne-Marie Jackson contends that Huchu tests the genre of globality with the structure of the novel, and by weaving together narration about the three friends in the book, he can let their lives contrast and disrupt each other.

 Huchu wrote "The Sale" for AfroSF, which was edited by Ivor Hartmann and the first published anthology of African speculative fiction.
 The story concerns a man protesting the sale of the Great Zimbabwe to China under a colonial regime where the US and China control reproduction and force men to take feminizing hormones.

 Huchu's Edinburgh Nights series is a set of five books about Ropa Moyo, a teenager who uses her ability to talk to ghosts to solve mysteries and eventually gets tangled in the magical rivalries between Scotland and England.
-The series began with The Library of the Dead, a dark urban fantasy introducing Moyo as a 14-year old who passes messages between the living and the dead using a mbira to help her family pay rent.
+The series began with The Library of the Dead, a dark urban fantasy introducing Moyo as a 14-year old who passes messages between the living and the dead using an mbira to help her family pay rent.

 Huchu reflected that he would prefer to write in Shona but had received most of his literary education and exposure in English, making it so "your thinking is in English, not Shona; it's what the system was designed for."
 He says opportunities for writers in Shona are very limited, with the main publishing audience being school curricula, and only one literary journal accepting Shona fiction: Munyori.
 For the Jalada language project, he translated a short story by Ngũgĩ wa Thiong’o into Shona.